davnn/fastpaced-articles/beautiful-interpolation/index.md

 teaser:  Interpolation is the process of deriving a function from a set of data points so that the function passes through all the given points and can be used to estimate points in-between the given ones.
 ---

-Approximating continously defined functions from given discrete data is an unavoidable task in various fields.
-Interpolation represents the relatively easiest approach, where an approximating function is constructed that has to perfectly agree with the given measurement points.
+Approximating continuously defined functions from given discrete data is an unavoidable task in various fields.
+Interpolation represents the relatively easiest approach, where an approximating function is constructed that has to perfectly agree with the given points.

 If $x_0 \ldots x_n$ and $f(x_0) \ldots f(x_n)$ are known and if $x_0 < x < x_n$, then the estimated value of $f(x)$ is said to be an *Interpolation*.
 If $x < x_0$ or $x > x_n$ then the estimated value is said to be an *Extrapolation*.